Jonah: Historical or Just a Fish Tale?

 Jesus Says Jonah Existed

-Jesus does not refer to Jonah as a fictional character but as a human man who served the Lord in the office of prophet.
+Jesus does not refer to Jonah as a fictional character, but as a real human being who served God in the office of prophet.
 Based on this alone, we can conclude that the book of Jonah is a historical account, yet there is far more evidence.

 1. Jewish tradition has accepted the book of Jonah as historical for centuries.

-2. The non-canonical Book of Tobit, fragments of which have been discovered among the Dead Sea Scrolls, provides an eyewitness account of Jonah visiting Ninevah (14:4).
+1. The non-canonical Book of Tobit, fragments of which scientists have discovered among the Dead Sea Scrolls, provides an eyewitness account of Jonah visiting Nineveh (14:4).

-3. The first-century Jewish historian Josephus mentions Jonah in his book Antiquities of the Jews in which Josephus recalls how Jonah acted as an advisor to King Jeroboam as well as Jonah’s time in the belly of a “whale” (Antiquities IX, 10:1-2).
+1. The first-century historian Josephus mentions Jonah in his book Antiquities of the Jews, in which Josephus recalls how Jonah acted as an advisor to King Jeroboam as well as Jonah’s time in the belly of a “whale” (Antiquities IX, 10:1-2).

-4. Though written in the third person, the Book of Jonah is presented as a narrative, a common form of writing in the Old Testament (e.g., ex 11:3; 1 Sam 12:11), even if the author himself is the writer.
+1. Although written in the third person, the Book of Jonah is presented as a narrative, a common form of writing in the Old Testament (e.g., Ex 11:3; 1 Sam 12:11), even if the author himself is the narrator.
 Therefore, Jonah is likely the author.

-5. The introduction of Jonah in the third person is similar to the introductions of other minor prophet’s books, such as Hosea, Joel, Micah, Zephaniah, Haggai, and Zechariah.
+1. The introduction of Jonah in the third person is similar to the introductions of other minor prophets’ books, such as Hosea, Joel, Micah, Zephaniah, Haggai, and Zechariah.

-6. The Book of Jonah contains autobiographical information and first-hand accounts of the events and experiences that only Jonah could know.
+1. The Book of Jonah contains autobiographical information and firsthand accounts of the events and experiences that only Jonah could have known.

 Substantial evidence supports Jonah’s physical existence.